okfn/opendefinition/source/open-definition-dev.markdown

 used or distributed within the terms of the work's license, all parties to whom the work is redistributed should have the same rights as those that are granted in conjunction with the original package.

-*Comment: this is taken directly from item 8 of the OSD.*

 ### 11. License Must Not Restrict the Distribution of Other Works